We’re here to help! Below you will find helpful information for before, during, and after camp!

 What to Bring

-Packing for summer camp can be intimidating.
+Packing for summer camp can be overwhelming.
 We're here to help!
-Some of the best advice to follow when packing for GVR or MSR is to be prepared for ALL types of weather.
-Both of our camps are high-elevation alpine environments where the weather can turn from sunny and 90 degrees to rainy and 40 degrees in the blink of an eye.
+Some of the best advice to follow when packing for camp is to be prepared for ALL types of weather.
+Both of our locations are high-elevation alpine environments where the weather can turn from sunny and 90 degrees to rainy and 40 degrees in the blink of an eye.
 Even in mid-July!

-For detailed packing suggestions, curated by our summer camp experts, see the helpful documents below.
+For detailed packing suggestions, curated by our summer camp experts, see the helpful packing checklists below.

 Summer camp Packing checklist (Family camp)